WYXG233/CSCI4140_project/README.md

 # CSCI4140 Project - Online User-Specific Image Editor

 Welcome to the CSCI4140 Group Project Page by Group 4.
-This project is to build an online user-specific image editor for which user can edit their own images with some specific objects, or try to transfer their images into some ideal style depends on their own choices.
-This document provides an overview of this project, including the setting up steps, functions of the website, .
+This project is to build an online user-specific image editor for which user can edit their own images with some specific objects or try to transfer their images into some ideal style depending on their own choices.
+This document provides an overview of this project, including the setting up steps and functions of the website.

 ## Functions